- The Option Premium

 What Is Tail Risk?

-The Black Swan Portfolio Killer
+The Black Swan That Wrecks Portfolios

 How Professionals Hedge Tail Risk